 If you are injured as a result of being in this study, UCLA will provide necessary medical treatment.
 The costs of the treatment may be covered by the University of California or billed to you or your insurer just like other medical costs, depending on a number of factors.
 The University does not normally provide any other form of compensation for injury.
-For more information about this, you may call the UCLA Office of the Human Research Protection Program at 310-825-5344 or send an email to mirb@research.ucla.edu.
+For more information about this, you may contact the UCLA OHRPP by phone: (310) 825-5344; by email: [mirb@research.ucla.edu](mailto:mirb@research.ucla.edu) or U.S. mail: University of California Los Angeles, 10889 Wilshire Blvd, Suite 830; Los Angeles, CA 90095-1406.